 There are two songs in Project Lux.
 The first is on the title screen, a peaceful piano melody.
 The second plays during the credits sequence after each chapter, a gentle vocal track that seemed to have low audio quality to my ears.
 Neither of them are incredibly remarkable, but rather are mostly inoffensive.

 During gameplay, all you’ll be hearing is atmospheric noise and the voices of Lux and the government official.
 Said official’s voice is rather dull, straightforward, and monotone.
 As a cyberbrain with no emotion, it works in context.
 Lux, though, is just as emotive with her voice as with her actions, making her highly entertaining to listen to.
 My only complaint is that her volume drops too low when she wanders into the background.

 Overall, Project Lux is an interesting experiment in stepping visual novel sensibilities into virtual reality.
 It’s a short work, with my playthrough taking about an hour-and-a-half, but I can’t say there was ever a dull moment.

 The near absence of interactivity is disappointing, as is the lack of focus on the background and setting of the world and some of its nuances.
 Everything about Lux herself, though, helps to make up for it.
 Her personality, actions, thoughts, and overall story are highly endearing; Lux is the star of the show, with the actual plot falling into the background.

 The game definitely has its flaws, but it didn’t stop me from enjoying my experience.
 There’s still plenty of work to be done in adapting this genre to VR, but at the very least, Project Lux shows that it can be done.

 ~ Final Score: 6/10 ~

-Review copy courtesy of Sekai Project.
+Review copy courtesy of Sekai Project for PC.
 Screenshots taken by reviewer.
 Artwork courtesy of Sekai Project.